spsforks/SCons-scons-wiki/DeveloperGuide/TestingMethodology.md

 Against this, we now have the possibility to copy single files or the contents of a local folder to the test directory.
 Since we can reuse these files/folders to setup several tests, we call them _fixtures_ in the following.

+Note: fixtures must not be treated by SCons as runnable tests.
+To exclude them, see instructions in the above section named "Finding Tests".

 ### Directory fixtures